praistrick/Pearson-Raistrick-Main-Page/README.md

 https://github.com/praistrick/Kalman-Filter-Implementation
 The Kalman Filter is an effective algorithm for estimating the true state values for continuous discrete time stochastic systems.
 Here I demonstrate a direct implementation of the Kalman filter in a simple low dimensional system, with an architecture that can be easily built up for higher dimensional systems.

+## Time Series Modeling and Methods for Forecasting and Estimating Causal Effects between Indoor and Outdoor Humidity Buildings

 ## MCMC Implementation for Simulated Data

 ## Disease Spread Modeling using Continuous Time Markov Chains

-## Cost Optimization Linear Programming in Hospitals during an Endemic
-This problem comes from the final project of the first class on operations research I have taken, Mathematical Methods of Operations Research, taught by Dr. John Mitchell of the RPI Mathematical Sciences Department.

-## Time Series Modeling and Methods for Forecasting and Estimating Causal Effects between Indoor and Outdoor Humidity Buildings